rgrannell1/kea/README.md

 ## Installation

 As of late August 2013 **Arrow** is only available on Github.
-To install the development version, copy the following to an R console.
+To install the development version, copy the following into an R console.

 ```javascript
 install.packages('devtools')